-As you continue along the trail, you get more views of the falls from slightly different angles until you reach the top of the escarpment where you can wade in the refreshingly cold Kangaroo River just before it flows over the cliff.
-So, as you can tell, a visit to Carrington Falls is an experience rather than a pretty view.
+As you continue along the trail, you get more views of the falls from slightly different angles until you reach the top of the escarpment, where you can wade in the refreshingly cold Kangaroo River just before it flows over the cliff.
+So, as you can tell, a visit to Carrington Falls is an experience rather than just a pretty view.

 Belmore Falls in Morton National Park is another stunner.
 Fed by Barrengarry Creek, Belmore Falls flow in two spectacular drops with a combined height of about 130 meters.
 And while Belmore Falls is one of the most beautiful waterfalls in the Southern Highlands, it doesn’t get crowded.

 You can park right next to the lookout, so there isn’t much walking involved in seeing Belmore Falls.
 Although there is a short trail along the edge of the escarpment that takes you to another lookout with a slightly better view of the first drop, but not as good a view of the second.
 So make sure to check out both lookouts.

 A short drive from the lookout brings you to the top of the falls.
 There is a small bay on the side of the road where you can park, right after crossing the creek.
 If you follow an unmarked trail through the bush towards the edge of the cliff, you will emerge right above the point where the creek plunges over the cliff.
 It is a fenced lookout, so don’t worry about falling off the cliff.